Beware of These Top 5 Bitcoin Scams

 Bitcoin Scam 5: Malware

 Malware has long been a way for hackers to get passwords needed to access computer networks or steal credit card and bank account numbers.
 Now they’re using it to conduct another one of the most common Bitcoin scams.
-If your Bitcoin wallet is connected to the Internet, they can use malware to get access and drain your funds if you're not protecting yourself from malware.
+If your Bitcoin wallet is connected to the internet, they can use malware to get access and drain your funds if you're not protecting yourself from malware.

 You can download malware by clicking links in your email.
 You can also download it from websites and social media.
 There might be a post, for example, where someone claims a certain program allows you to mine bitcoins for free.
-Download it, and you get malware.
+Download it, and you could get malware.

 If you're not sure of a website or email's legitimacy, contact the company involved directly.
 If you can't find the company's contact information easily on social media or on its website, that's a red flag.

 Bitcoin is a volatile enough investment as it is.
 Don’t increase your chances of losing money by falling prey to these Bitcoin scams.
 Stay alert for potential Bitcoin fraudsters and trust your instincts.
 If something seems too good to be true, it probably is.

 U.S. Department of Justice.
 "Three Men Arrested in $722 Million Cryptocurrency Fraud Scheme."
 Accessed June 3, 2020.

 U.S. Department of Justice.
 "New York Man Charged With Cryptocurrency Scheme."
 Accessed June 4, 2020.